Living in a lighthouse

 Around the Great Lakes, volunteers keep the light on for tourists.

 Volunteer keeper Rich Hoeg shot this photo while working at Crisp Point.

 Around the Great Lakes, love for lighthouses is unlimited.
 Often called "America's castles,'' lighthouses are symbols of a more adventurous era, and tourists find them irresistible.

-work six days a week, eight to 10 hours a day, interpreting the history for visitors, helping in the gift shop and performing
+Volunteers work six days a week, eight to 10 hours a day, interpreting the history for visitors, helping in the gift shop and performing light maintenance.

-For this, they happily pay $250 a week, $275 with a membership in Friends of Tawas Point Lighthouse.
+For this, they happily pay $250 a week, $275 including a membership in Friends of Tawas Point Lighthouse.

 Volunteers at those lights don't pay, though.